How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 Time limits

 This is one of the most common features available.
-You can set restrictions for certain apps and overall phone usage, set blackout times, and designate safe people who can always be contacted even if the time limits are up.
+You can set restrictions for certain apps and overall phone usage, set blackout times, and designate trusted contacts who can always be reached even when time limits are up.

-Disabling all other apps and allowing access to education resources are great ways to teach your child about screen time management and prioritizing learning.
+Disabling all other apps and allowing access to educational resources are great ways to teach your child to manage screen time and prioritize learning.
 There are many ways to customize time limits to create a workable schedule.

 Location tracking